 National Football Museum President Sir Bobby Charlton was one of the inaugural inductees to the Hall of Fame in 2002.

 He signed for Manchester United as a 15 year old after being spotted playing in Northumberland.
 Over the next 20 years he made more than 600 appearances for the Old Trafford club.

 Charlton was a key member of the ‘Busby Babes’, the young side who won the 1956 League Championship and reached the FA Cup Final and European Cup Semi-Final before the Munich Air Disaster of 1958 claimed the lives of 8 of the team.
 Aged just 20 at the time, Charlton recovered and was identified by manager Matt Busby as the player a new team must be built around.
 A decade on, he scored the first and last of United’s 4 goals as he captained the side to their first European Cup victory, against Benfica at Wembley.

 He retired from international football in 1970, with 106 caps.
-His record of 49 goals for England has never been beaten, and his 249 strikes for Manchester United remains a club record.
+His record of 49 goals for England stood from then until Wayne Rooney moved past the tally in 2015, and as of 2016 his 249 strikes for Manchester United remains a club record.

 Sir Bobby Charlton's 'Player of the Tournament' trophy from the 1966 World Cup is currently on display at the National Football Museum.